 Nursing vs. Nursing Education Job Roles

 A major difference between a nursing degree and a master’s in nursing education degree is what each academic path prepares you to do.
-If you want to become a nurse and work directly with patients, providing care for them, then you need a nursing degree.
-Registered nurses who want to advance within the nursing profession into roles like nurse practitioner should pursue one of the following degrees, according to the American Association of Colleges of Nursing:
+If you want to become a nurse and provide care for patients, then you need a nursing degree.
+Registered nurses who want to advance into roles like nurse practitioner should pursue one of the following degrees, according to the American Association of Colleges of Nursing:

 - Master of Science in Nursing (M.S.N.)

 - Master of Nursing (M.N.)